aneoconsulting/ArmoniK.Api/examples/angular/README.md

 # Angular Example

-This is a demo of the usage of ArmoniK Api for Angular.
+This is a demo to explain the use of ArmoniK Api for Angular.

 Please, refer to the documentation to get more information about the usage of the library.
 We write a special guide to help you to use ArmoniK Api with Angular.